jgeller112/clustering_project/README.md

 Just to summarize, I ran a hierarchical clustering analysis using the average link method to classify talkers in a free classification task.
-Because there was some ambuguity in terms of the correct correct number of clusters, I ran an iterative k-means analysis ranging from three clusters to ten cluster.
-This analysis suggested we should use three clusters.
+Because there was some ambiguity in terms of the correct correct number of clusters, I ran an iterative k-means analysis ranging from two clusters to ten cluster.
+This analysis suggested we should use two clusters.
+If you think three clusters better represents the data please use three instead.

 Full Code
 =========